abem7787/VMD-MEDICAL-COMMUNITY/README.md

 # VMD MEDICAL-COMMUNITY Patron Booking App

   In summary, this code is use for making online doctor appointments with React.js and Mongoose Db.
-The credentials are organized and shipped to a Mongoose database for an Admin to evaluate the most recent changes in agenda.
-This kind of code can be used for web-based projects simply to showcase prior knowledge of React.js and Mongoose db, or can be distrubuted as an open-source scaffold mechanism to support multiple ideas for future project.*/
+The credentials are organized to shipped into a Mongoose database for sufficient evaluation of the facts of patience schedules therein contained.

 https://github.com/abem7787/VMD-MEDICAL-COMMUNITY/assets/121057489/d4dd2950-8231-46d5-8fef-2313db8533b0